 I’ve never been organized in my life, and now I have to be at least a little competent at it.
 Which brings us back to habits because I had to improve mine.

 So about that 40-day method of creating healthy habits…

 Or 90 day.

 Or 120 day.

-In March, I made a commitment of 4 small yet mighty changes of habit - daily meditation, walking, chores, and writing.
+Last year, I made a commitment of 4 small yet mighty changes of habit - daily meditation, walking, chores, and writing.
 I started the day with meditation and walking before getting my morning coffee.
 Then I wrote at least 2 pages every day and did at least 1 chore.

-Small changes lead to big results.
+Small changes led to big results.